 So, how does a cow go from connective tissue to a silky, tasteless, odorless powder that dissolves completely in liquid?
 The word hydrolyzed can seem intimidating or make it sound like the collagen peptides are highly processed, but the process is pretty simple:

 - First, the cowhides are cleaned thoroughly and an alkaline (sodium hydroxide aka "lye") solution is used to remove excess fat.

-- They’re soaked again in water up to 190 degrees F°, to facilitate the release of the collagen from the hide.
+- Next, they are soaked in hot, 190 degrees F° water to facilitate the release of the collagen from the hide.

 - The last steps are composed of a series of evaporation and milling techniques, which gives us the final result of a pure collagen protein powder.